 I was optimistic and naive when I graduated in 2009.
 With a degree in Media Arts, I was ready to embark on an exciting career in marketing.
 Sadly, marketing jobs were few and far between.
 It took me three years to finally get my first ‘proper’ job.

-During 2009-2012 I relocated from the South West to North Wales.
+After graduating I relocated from Plymouth to North Wales.
 The only job I could get was at a local supermarket.
 Having worked in retail since I was 16, I didn’t mind, but I didn’t feel like I was progressing, so I decided to try my hand at teaching.
 Sadly, when I finished my PGCE, I also struggled to get a teaching job as my Welsh wasn’t good enough.
-At the time, I worried that I had wasted three years of my life and simply increased my student debt.
+At the time, I worried that I had wasted time and simply increased my student debt.
 In hindsight, however, I learnt so much from my time teaching.

 When you’ve been a supply teacher and had to take control of an unruly class of 6 year olds, presenting to an Executive Group is a breeze!